Blind SA takes ICB to Equality Court over alleged discrimination against visually impaired students

 Blind SA has accused the ICB of discrimination for refusing to adapt an online platform to accommodate the students.

-Blind SA said that the Institute of Certified Bookkeepers gave the visually-impaired students laptops with special software but after the platform was deemed faulty, the ICB refused to fix it.
+Blind SA said the institute gave the visually impaired students laptops with special software, but the platform was deemed inaccessible.

 Law centre, Section 27, who will represent the students in court, has described the ICB's discrimination against the students as "severe".